dx-dtran/llm-tunnel/README.md

 # LLM Tunnel

-Chat with open-weight LLMs on your own remote GPUs.
+Privately chat with open-weight LLMs on remote GPUs.

 This is a small LLM inference server that exposes both Anthropic and OpenAI compatible APIs.
 It's designed to run on a remote GPU host (e.g. Vast.ai) and stream tokens privately to your local machine via an SSH tunnel.